annavu/todo-reactapp/README.md

 - search through todos
 - filter todos: all, complete, incomplete

-App has some todos assigned by default, but it also uses localStorage so you can click and remove defaults and then use this app with your own todos
+App has some todos assigned by default, but it also uses localStorage so you can click and remove defaults and then use this app with your own todos.

 Enjoy!

 [jump here to see LIVE](https://annavu.github.io/todo-reactapp/)